DoctorRyner/sae-builder-legacy/README.md

 This is easy building tool.
 It aims to be like `make` but more powerful (in future) and with additional Haskell sugar

+# How to build?

+Just run stack setup && stack build, then place compiled executable somewhere like `/usr/local/bin` (if you use Unit-like OS), don't forget to reopen your terminal or update your shell like `source ~/.zshrc` or `source ~/.bashrc`

 # How to use?

 Just create `Equations.yaml` file and define your formulas (scripts) like that: